Value of D-Dimer and C Reactive Protein in Predicting Inhospital Death in Acute Aortic Dissection

 Biomarkers such as D-dimer have been demonstrated in several studies to help identify and exclude AAD.
 However, determining which patients are at increased risk of in-hospital mortality can be challenging, especially when the patient is initially presenting to the hospital.
 These findings suggest that combined use of D-dimer and CRP testing may be helpful to rapidly identify high-risk patients.
 It is unclear, however, whether these values add significant incremental benefit to other variables such as imaging findings, which may be available even before lab results are known.
 Further, the study excluded significant cohorts of patients—such as those with coronary artery disease or Marfan syndrome—which may limit the generalizability of these results.
 Future research is needed to evaluate the clinical utility of these biomarkers in a more generalizable population and in comparison to a larger number of additional variables, including imaging findings.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers